-In short, power of attorney is a legal agreement that authorizes another person to make decisions for you.

-POAs can vary greatly depending on your situation.
+In short, a power of attorney is a legal document that authorizes another person to make decisions for you.
+Powers of attorney (or POAs) can vary greatly depending on your situation.

-Some give the agent (the person you authorize to make decisions on your behalf) great control over everything from your healthcare decisions to your finances.
+Some POAs give the agent (the person you give legal authority to make decisions on your behalf, also known as the attorney-in-fact) great control over everything from your healthcare decisions to your finances.
 Others limit the agent’s authority to one specific area, such as managing your bank accounts.

-Powers of attorney have several uses – for example, they can make it easier for others to make business decisions on your behalf or take care of your affairs while you’re out of the country.
+Powers of attorney have several uses – for example, they can make it easier for others to make financial decisions on your behalf or take care of your affairs while you’re out of the country.
 POAs are most commonly used, though, to give someone else (usually a family member) the authority to manage your affairs when you become elderly or ill and unable to manage them yourself.

 If you are considering between the different types of POAs, it may be helpful to speak with an estate planning attorney to figure out what type of power of attorney is best for your needs.

-But, if you had signed a Durable POA, your son or daughter’s authority over your bank accounts would stay the same because Durable POAs remain valid regardless of your mental state.
+But, if you had signed a durable power of attorney, your agent’s authority over your bank accounts would stay the same because durable powers of attorney remain valid regardless of your mental state.

-Below you can see the difference in the duration of a regular power of attorney, Durable POA, and Springing POA if an injury that leads to incapacitation occurs:
+Below you can see the difference in the duration of a regular power of attorney, durable POA, and springing POA if an injury that leads to incapacitation occurs:

-As such, it’s important to clearly describe the level of incapacitation needed for your power of attorney to take effect when drafting a Springing POA.
+As such, it’s important to clearly describe the level of incapacitation needed for your power of attorney to take effect when drafting a springing POA.

-An estate planning attorney can help you navigate the ins and outs of Springing and Durable POAs to make sure your documents accurately reflect your wishes.
+An estate planning attorney can help you navigate the ins and outs of springing and durable POAs to make sure your documents accurately reflect your wishes.

-A Durable POA allows your agreement to remain in effect under circumstances when an ordinary power of attorney would no longer be valid.
-Creating a Durable POA will therefore enable you to better prepare for a decline in your health, potential accidents, or declining mental capacity that would leave you unable to understand the consequences of your decision making.
+A durable POA allows your agreement to remain in effect under circumstances when an ordinary power of attorney would no longer be valid.
+Creating a durable POA will therefore enable you to better prepare for a decline in your health, potential accidents, or declining mental capacity that would leave you unable to understand the consequences of your decision making.

-Since incapacitated people can’t enter new power of attorney agreements, if you lose your mental capacity without a Durable POA in place, your family will have to go to court to regain control over your affairs.
+Since incapacitated people can’t enter new power of attorney agreements, if you lose your mental capacity without a durable POA in place, your family will have to go to court to regain control over your affairs.
 The court may appoint an outsider as your guardian or conservator in such a scenario, which would leave your loved ones with very little control.

 Keep in mind that your agent can resign at any time.
 If you don’t list a successor agent in your power of attorney, then the agreement will expire upon the agent’s resignation since there is no one else authorized to carry it out.

 Since you can’t create a new power of attorney once you’re incapacitated, if your agent resigns while you’re incapacitated and you don’t have a successor agent, the court could place you in a guardianship or conservatorship and designate an outsider to manage your affairs.

 You can revoke any kind of power of attorney at any time as long as you are mentally competent.

 That being said, you cannot revoke a POA once you are incompetent.
 So if you do become incapacitated, you won’t be able to revoke your Durable POA without going to court.
-Therefore, it is crucial to choose an agent you trust to act in your best interest, especially for a durable power of attorney.
+Therefore, it is crucial to choose an agent you trust completely to act in your best interest, especially for a durable power of attorney.